 All hope is not lost, though, because most places do offer vegetarian selections these days, it’s just a matter of finding them.
 It’s true that some places create vegetarian dishes in an attempt to please the masses and don’t always put enough time and effort into their quality.

 Veggie burgers are often the perfect example.
 Just because you made a meatless patty doesn’t automatically mean it’ll taste good.
 Fortunately, some places get it right.
-Between veggie burgers, healthy snacks, and yummy sides, the following – successful – vegetarian items can be found at your favorite fast food restaurants.
+Between veggie burgers, healthy snacks, sides, and dessert, the following – successful – vegetarian items can be found at your favorite fast food restaurants.

 Best Vegetarian Fast Food

 - Chick-Fil-A Spicy Southwest Salad

 - Panda Express Super Greens